nshawn4675/nshawn4675.github.io/_posts/2020-12-05-Can-Place-Flowers.md

 layout: post
 title: "[LeetCode December Challange] Day 5 - Can Place Flowers"
 date: 2020-12-05 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: [LeetCode, Easy, Array, Greedy, Facebook, LinkedIn]
+tags: [Easy, Array, Greedy, Facebook, LinkedIn, C++]
 ---

 You have a long flowerbed in which some of the plots are planted, and some are not.
 However, flowers cannot be planted in **adjacent** plots.